How to Curl Your Hair With a Curling Wand

 These tips on how to curl with a wand are quick, easy, and will help you achieve the perfect curled style.

 This is one of those often-mentioned tricks that really works.
 If for whatever reason your hair is a little bit oily, it tends to hold a curl much better.
 Keep this in mind if you have hard-to-curl hair!
 Just make sure you brush your hair through with a boar-bristle brush to distribute all the oil before curling.

-If your hair looks a little limp after styling, use some dry shampoo like Nexxus Between Washes Smooth & Clean Day 2 Refresher Dry Shampoo Foam to refresh your roots.
+If your hair looks a little limp after styling, use dry shampoo like Suave Hair Refresher Dry Shampoo to refresh your roots.

-Before you ever heat style your hair, you need some protection.
-Spritz hair all over with some TIGI Copyright Custom Create Heat Protection Spray for a shiny, protected styling experience.
+Before you ever use heat on your hair, you need a protectant.
+Spritz TRESemmé Thermal Creations Heat Tamer Spray for a soft, protected styling experience.

 Tip: You’ll want to make sure it dries before curling your hair to avoid “hot spots.”